Accenture/reactive-interaction-gateway/docs/the-big-picture.md

 Say the tickets endpoint was initially written in a language and framework that can’t handle the increased volume as it scales.
 It can be easily replaced, with the new application simply taking over the event subscription and publication to the topic.
 Topics can be easily updated.

 A reactive architecture using an event hub like Kafka enables an increased flexibility and the ability to debug, monitor, and maintain the backend in a microservices architecture.
-Even so, something about this architecture feels disjointed and unaligned to reactive principles because of the real time updates.
+Even so, something about this architecture feels disjointed and unaligned to Reactive principles because of the real time updates.

 ## Reactive Interaction Gateway
 The application handing those connections in our diagram will have trouble handling thousands of concurrent users with real time updates, whether they be mobile or browser based.